-- Do not stand on any unstable surface when using the chainsaw, such as ladders, scaffolds or trees.
+- Do not stand on ladders, scaffolds, trees or any unstable surface when using the chainsaw.

 - Maintain good balance and footing.
 Do not overreach or cut above shoulder level.

 - Do not operate a chainsaw with one hand.
-Keep a tight grip with both hands wrapping your fingers and thumbs around the top and rear handles.
+Keep a tight grip with both hands.
+Wrap your fingers and thumbs around the top and rear handles.

 - Remain aware of your surroundings.
-Keep your work area free of tripping hazards and the cutting arm away from obstructions.
+Keep your work area free of tripping hazards.
+Make sure your cutting arm is away from obstructions.

 - Run the throttle at full speed.
 Maintain steady pressure on the cutting arm to the wood being cut.
 Allow the saw to do the work and don’t apply heavy pressure.

-- Avoid chainsaw kickback: Don’t allow the tip of the cutting arm to come in contact with any objects.
-This can cause a lightning-fast reverse reaction, kicking the guide bar up and back toward the user resulting in serious injury.
+- Don’t allow the tip of the cutting arm to come in contact with any objects.
+This can cause a lightning-fast reverse reaction where the chainsaw kicks the guide bar up and back toward the user.
+Chainsaw kickback can result in serious injury.